junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean makes a wet sound.

-Ash points at Cas with a knuckle.
+Ash points at Cas with a curled knuckle.
 "Thought you said you are an angel.
 Shouldn't you be more supportive about anything that restores orders up there?
 Saving angels, you know, like saving your brothers and sisters?"

-"I do," Cas says flatly.
+"I do," Cas says serenely.
 "But not at the cost of losing all of you forever.
-You people are friends of Dean's.
+You are friends of Dean's.
 Even as ghosts and souls, you are too important to lose.
 Dean will not allow that happen, nor will I."

 "Same here," Sam agrees.